hype-moment/HBLWM-Themes/README.md

 # Dependencies

-        -picom-rounded-corners
+# picom-rounded-corners
  Picom is extremely important within these configurations.
-            It is responsible for giving effects of "transparency, transition, shadows and rounded edges"
+It is responsible for giving effects of
-        -xfce4-terminal
+"transparency, transition, shadows and rounded edges"

-            All customizations were made using "xfce4-terminal",
+# xfce4-terminal
-            so it is important to have it installed, for a better experience.
+ All customizations were made using "xfce4-terminal", so it is important to have it installed, for a better experience.

 # Installation

 Follow the step by step below